PAM & PETE'S TOP 10 THINGS TO DO NEAR YORK

 Use the ‘Park and Ride’ at Rawcliffe.

 Walk the walls, visit the Shambles, the Viking Centre, the Minster, Railway Museum, Castle Museum and lots, lots more.

 Ample parking in town centre multi-storey car parks.

 Go to Betty’s for a coffee and a fat rascal!
 Stroll the Montpellier Quarter with its antique shops and visit the Royal Pump Room Museum, documenting the importance of local mineral springs.
 Nearby is the restored, Moorish-style Turkish Baths & Health Spa.
 To the west, leafy Valley Gardens features the art deco Sun Pavilion.
 On the outskirts of Harrogate is RHS Harlow Carr (with another Betty’s Café!)

-Just three miles from Harrogate is Ripley Castle and gardens.
+Just three miles from Harrogate is Ripley Castle, gardens, cafe and deer park.

 3. Ripon 30 mins